magnars/confair/README.md

  :spotify/client-secret "3abdc"}
 ```

-Since we want to check the prod config into source control, but we don't want to
+Since we want to check the config into source control, but we don't want to
 check in our client-secret, we'll encrypt it.

 First, create a file with a secret, and make sure we don't check it in: